jowo-io/next-auth-nostr-provider/README.md

-> ⚠️ WARNING ⚠️
+> ℹ️ Beta notice
 >
-> This project is currently under construction 👷🏗️🚧
+> This project is currently in beta.
+A stable release will land by February 2024.
 >
-> It is not recommended to use it in production apps.
-It may be buggy or insecure!
->
-> See [this issue](https://github.com/nextauthjs/next-auth/issues/7872) for updates and more info.
+> If you encounter any issues during installation and configuration, or in development and production environments, it'd be greatly appreciated if you report them [here](https://github.com/jowo-io/next-auth-lightning-provider/issues).

 # About